 Once or twice yearly wellness exams play a key role in helping your pet maintain good health and high overall performance.

-When you bring your dog or cat in for their checkup, you provide your vet with an opportunity to help prevent health issues from developing in your pet, and to detect the earliest signs of developing conditions so that treatment can begin sooner - when most conditions are most easily treatable.
+When you bring your dog or cat in for their vet check up, you provide your vet with an opportunity to help prevent health issues from developing in your pet, and to detect the earliest signs of developing conditions so that treatment can begin sooner - when most conditions are most easily treatable.

 A pet's general demeanor and physical condition provide vital clues to their overall health.
 How your pet stands and walks, their level of alertness, and whether they are a healthy weight for their size are all important indicators of overall health.